What is an Emergency Alert?

 What the messages look and sound like

-Emergency Alerts may include a phone number or a link to gov.uk/alerts where further information will be available.
-Emergency alerts can only be sent by emergency responders or the Government.
+These alerts may include a phone number or a link to gov.uk/alerts for more information.
+Only emergency responders or the Government can send these alerts.

 What to do when getting an Emergency Alert